wolfgangfist/gema/README.md

 This will launch a web interface where you can:
 - Choose or customize voice prompts for both speakers
+- Upload or record your own voice prompts
 - Enter a conversation with alternating lines between speakers
 - Generate and play the conversation audio directly in the browser

+The interface will automatically use CUDA if available for faster generation, otherwise it will fall back to CPU mode.

 ### Python API